Dark Energy Survey: DESI-Independent Angular BAO Measurement: BAO methodology

 The wiggle component is smoothed anisotropically through the damping scale, $\Sigma(\mu)$.
 In the previous expression, we also included the effect from the linear galaxy bias ($b$) and redshift space distortions ($\mu^2 f$) \cite{kaiser1987clustering}, with the latter proportional to the growth rate $f$.
 We model the no-wiggle component using a 1D Gaussian smoothing in log-space following Appendix A of \cite{vlah2016perturbation}.\footnote{\baofitwtheta also allows for using other implementations of the no-wiggle matter power spectrum, namely the ones available in \cosmoprimo (\url{https://github.com/cosmodesi/cosmoprimo.git}) (e.g., the one described in Appendix D of \cite{wallisch2019cosmological} or the one in Appendix D of \cite{brieden2022model}).} We also follow the infrared resummation model from \cite{senatore2015ir,blas2016time} to compute the damping scale $\Sigma(\mu)$ \cite{ivanov2020cosmological,ivanov2018infrared} relative to the line of sight (see details in \cite{y3-baokp}).
 This is consistent with the modeling used in the fiducial DES Y6 BAO analysis \cite{y6-baokp}.

-Once we have the matter power spectrum, we decompose it into multipoles, $P_\ell(k)$, perform a Hankel transform to obtain the configuration space multipoles, $\xi_\ell(s)$, and then reconstruct the anisotropic redshift-space correlation function, $\xi(s,\mu)$.
-From there, the angular correlation function is obtained as
+Once we have the matter power spectrum, we decompose it into multipoles, $P_\ell(k)$, perform a Hankel transform to obtain the configuration space multipoles, $\xi_\ell(s)$, and then reconstruct the anisotropic redshift-space correlation function, $\xi(s,\mu)$ for each tomographic bin.
+From there, the angular correlation function of the $i$-th tomographic bin is obtained as

-where the $n(z)$ are the redshift distributions of each tomographic redshift bin (we only calculate the galaxy clustering auto-correlations).
+where the $n^i(z)$ is the redshift distribution of that bin (we only calculate the galaxy clustering auto-correlations).

-Finally, our model contains the BAO template component $w_\mathrm{template}(\theta)$ described by \autoref{eq:w_template_schematic}, a BAO scaling parameter $\alpha$, an amplitude rescaling factor $A$ and a smooth component $B(\theta)$:
+Our model contains the BAO template component $w_\mathrm{template}(\theta)$ described by \autoref{eq:w_template_schematic}, a BAO scaling parameter $\alpha$, an amplitude rescaling factor $A$ (per tomographic bin) and a smooth component $B(\theta)$ (also per tomographic bin):